 Take Your Time

 One of the most frustrating things about friendship is that it takes time to form and can’t be rushed.
-If you try to force yourself on an already established group, for example, it will set you back mentally and emotionally.
+Don't force yourself on anyone.
 Make the effort to connect, but if that overture isn’t welcomed, move on to another person or group.
 Don’t dwell on people who have no room in their life for a new friend.